Tricuspid Valve Repair Surgery

 to prevent infection of your valve.
 Before you have any dental procedure, always tell

-your dentist you have had valve surgery.
+your dentist you've had valve surgery.

 Your healthcare provider may suggest that you begin a cardiac rehab (rehabilitation)